-The Consumer Protection Act defines this right as protection against goods and services that are ‘dangerous to life and property’.
+Right to Safety: The Consumer Protection Act defines this right as protection against goods and services that are ‘dangerous to life and property’.
 It applies to medicines, pharmaceuticals, foodstuffs, and automobiles.
 The Right to safety says that all such products of critical nature to life and property should be carefully tested and validated before being marketed to the consumer.
 The goods and services purchased by the consumer should not only meet the immediate needs but also fulfil the interests for the long term goal.
 It is suggested to choose the product holding quality mark.

-Right to information says that the consumers have the right to be informed about the quality and quantity of goods sold.
-They must have the information about the product and its price and have access to other information specific to the product that consumer intends to buy.
+Right to Information: Right to information says that the consumers have the right to be informed about the quality and quantity of goods sold.
+They must have the information about the price of product and access to other information about the product that consumer intends to buy.
 A consumer should get all the information about the goods and services before making a choice.
 The consumer may now seek the information of the product by filing the complaint under Right to Information Act, 2005 before the appropriate authority.

-The consumer must have the right of choosing the different products at competitive prices.
-Thus, the concept of a competitive market explains that there are many sellers to sell similar products, but it’s the right of the consumer to choose what they have to consume and in what quantity.
+Right to Choose: The consumer must have the right of choosing the products at competitive prices.
+Thus, the concept of a competitive market explains that there are many sellers to sell similar products, but it’s the consumer right to choose what they intend to consume and in what quantity.
 This is done to avoid a monopoly in the market.
 It also includes the right to choose the basic goods and services.

-The purpose of the right to heard ensures that if the consumers are dissatisfied with the product purchased, then they can be heard in consumer redressal forums.
+Right to be Heard: The right to heard ensures that if the consumers are dissatisfied with the product purchased, then they can be heard in consumer redressal forums.
 When a consumer feels exploited, he has the right to approach a consumer court to file his complaint.
-This right gives him/her due respect that his/her claim will be duly heard.
+This right respect the claim made by the consumer and will be duly heard.
 The said complaint cannot go unheard as it must be addressed within the appropriate time frame.
-The right to be heard empower consumers to voice their concerns and seek justice in case they are exploited.
+The right to be heard empower consumers to voice their concerns fearlessly and seek justice if exploited.

 Right to Consumer Education: Consumers have the right to know all information and should be aware of their rights and responsibilities.
 Lack of awareness is the major problem in our country, which results in the exploitation of Consumer rights.
 This information can help them to choose what to purchase, how much to buy and at what price.
-Consumers are not even aware that the Act protects them.
-Unless they know, they cannot seek justice when they are exploited.
+Consumers are not even aware of the acts protecting them.
+Unless they are aware of the right, they cannot seek justice when exploited.